ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 ### Connect to WIFI
 The name of the WIFI-station and password has to be entered once.
 These credentials will be stored in memory of the microprocessor.

-If the clock software is started without a SSID it will start a WIFI station you can connect to.
+If the clock software is started without a SSID router name it will start a WIFI station you can connect to.
 - Open in your phone, tablet or PC the WIFI connections.
 In the list of WIFI stations there will be one named: StartWordClock.
 - Connect to it and enter the password: 12345678
 - Enter the SSID and password of your WIFI router.
 You can find these credentials often at the bottom of your router.
-- When Submit is pressed the clock will restart and connect to the internet
+- When Submit is pressed the clock will restart and connect to the internet.

 ### Connect via Bluetooth
 To make life easy it is preferred to use a phone or tablet and a Bluetooth communication app to enter the WIFI credentials into the clock.<br>